top of page

 Heather Curtis MD, Creator & Executive Director of I THRIVE

 Heather Curtis, MD, is the creator of I THRIVE, a platform dedicated to supporting trauma survivors and advocating for harm reduction in psychedelic medicine.
 With extensive training in psychiatry, integrative medicine, and trauma-informed care, Dr. Curtis has a background rooted in both conventional and alternative approaches to mental health.
 Her journey into harm reduction began through personal experiences in the field, which exposed her to the transformative potential of psychedelics alongside the significant risks they can pose without proper oversight.
-Driven by her commitment to survivor advocacy and ethical practice, Dr. Curtis developed I THRIVE to address the gaps in support, accountability, and safety within the psychedelic and mental health communities, helping create a safer and more supportive environment for healing and growth.
+Driven by her commitment to survivor advocacy and ethical practice, Dr. Curtis developed I THRIVE to address the gaps in support, accountability, and safety within the psychedelic and mental health communities, helping create a safer and more supportive environment for healing and growth in collaboration with the Utah Division of Professional Licensing.

 Image by Anton Repponen

-These experiences reshaped Heather’s view of the psychedelic community.
-Initially hopeful about finding a supportive, healing space, she instead experienced a mixed landscape and encountered a field shadowed by insufficient oversight and accountability.
+Heather's experiences in the Utah psychedelic medicine community shaped her views of the science of the psychedelic community.
+Initially hopeful about finding a supportive, healing space for patients to explore these novel treatments, she instead experienced a mixed landscape and encountered a field shadowed by insufficient oversight and accountability.
 Recognizing the need for harm reduction, I THRIVE now advocates for a model based on three key strategies:

 1. Independent Oversight: Establish impartial organizations dedicated to investigating misconduct and ensuring accountability.